-Rob Goodman is a Ph.D. candidate in Columbia University's Department of Political Science, where he specializes in Political Theory.
-He is an instructor in Columbia's Core Curriculum and a Heyman Center for the Humanities Fellow.
-His interests include rhetoric, classics, and the history of political thought.
-Before beginning graduate study at Columbia, Rob worked as speechwriter for House Majority Leader Steny Hoyer and Senator Chris Dodd.
-He studied at Duke University (B.A., English, 2005) and George Washington University (M.A., Public Policy, 2011).
+At Columbia, Rob worked as an Core Curriculum instructor and was a Heyman Center for the Humanities Fellow.
+Before beginning his doctoral studies, Rob worked as speechwriter for House Majority Leader Steny Hoyer and Senator Chris Dodd.
+He also studied at Duke University (BA, English, 2005) and George Washington University (MA, Public Policy, 2011).

-He has also written for Slate, The Atlantic, Politico, The Chronicle of Higher Education, Aeon, and Nautilus, and he has served as a research or writing assistant for seven additional books.
+He has also written for Slate, The Atlantic, Politico, The Chronicle of Higher Education, Aeon, and Nautilus, and he has served as a research or editorial assistant for ten additional books.